fangzhixiao/FloraFauna/README.md

 ### Project Iteration 3

 #### API Functionality: Responsible Member: Zhiqi Lin
-* Added users to help filter posts for users in profile, display author names for posts, and for user specific ui functionality.
+* Added functionality to identity and store users who signed in with Google.
+The googleToken is sent from the front end to the back end upon sign-in.
+The back end fetches user profile information from Google and stores that information in the database.
+This information is then used to filter posts by user and display author names for posts and comments.
 * Added new confirmed count attribute to posts and corresponding increment and decrement count mutations.
 * Added hasImages filter to backend.